Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 That's fun.

-what do you consider your greatest weakness?
+It was one of them like, what do you consider your greatest weakness?

 Yeah, where do you see yourself in five years?

-So Gráinne then met with the Queen at Greenwich Palace
+So Gronia then met with the queen at Greenwich Palace wearing a fine gown

-and the two of them were
+and the two of them were surrounded by guards and the members of Elizabeth's royal court.

-at this meeting number one gronya refused to bow before the queen because she didn't recognize her
+Number one, Gronia refused to bow before the queen because she didn't recognize her as the queen of Ireland.

-It's a language barrier thing.
+It's the language barrier thing.

 No one ever ticks no.